-For almost 150 years Cherrapunji was considered to be the city that received the highest rainfall in the world, but later on when the officials of meteorological department of India arranged a rain-gauge at the place called Mawsynram which is just 9 kilometers away from Cherrapunji (see map below) they put the record of Cherrapunji at stake.
-The rain-gauge at Mawsynram measured more rainfall.
+For almost one and a half centuries, Cherrapunji (a mountainous town in India) was considered to be the city that received the highest rainfall in the world.
+But later on, when the officials of the meteorological department of India arranged a rain-gauge at the place called Mawsynram, which is just 9 kilometers away from Cherrapunji (see map below), it put the record of Cherrapunji at stake.
+The rain-gauge at Mawsynram measured more rainfall on average.
 Also, the American tourist department is publicizing a place named Mt.
 Waialeale on the Hawaii Islands as the world’s wettest place in order to attract tourists.

-In recent years there have been many monsoons when the status of Cherrapunji has been viewed askance.
-For example, in 2008 Mawsynram received 14,985 millimeters of rainfall.
-The second highest rainfall was noted in Waialeale at 11,684 millimeters and third place of Cherrapunji which received 11,415 millimeters of rainfall.
+In recent years, there have been many monsoons when the status of Cherrapunji has been viewed askance.
+For example, in 2008, Mawsynram received 14 985 millimeters of rainfall.
+The second highest rainfall was noted in Waialeale at 11 684 millimeters in one year, and the third-highest rainfall occurred in Cherrapunji, which received 11 415 millimeters of rainfall.

-Cherrapunji is situated at a crucial location at an altitude of 1,313 meters (4,307 feet) in the Khasi mountain range of Meghalaya state of India.
+Cherrapunji is situated at a crucial location at an altitude of 1 313 meters (4 307 feet) in the Khasi mountain range of the Meghalaya state of India.
 The south-westerly and north-easterly winds meet here.
 As a result, Cherrapunji gets the benefit of two rainy seasons.
 This is known as ‘relief precipitation’ in meteorological jargon.
 This phenomenon is the sole reason for the heavy rainfall which Cherrapunji receives.
 The humid air travels through the jungles on the Khasi hills, clashes against the mountain range, and moves in an upward direction.
-When this moisture encounters the cold air at the height it condenses to form raindrops and the clouds full of water rain down on Cherrapunji.
+When this moisture encounters the cold air at that height, it condenses to form raindrops, and the clouds, full of water, rain down on Cherrapaunji.

-The case of mountain known as Mt.
+The case of the mountain known as Mt.
 Waialeale is not very strong either.
-There is no specific monsoon here.
-There is continuous rainfall for about 335 to 350 days in a year — and that too in the limited area of about 5 square kilometers.
+There is no specific monsoon there.
+There is a continuous rainfall for about 335 to 350 days in a year — and that too in the limited area of about 5 square kilometers.
 (Mt.
-Waialeale is on Kauai island in the sea and there is no human habitation there.)
+Waialeale is on Kauai Island in the sea, and there is no human habitation there.)
 The rainfall of Cherrapunji covers an area of about 100 to 200 square kilometers.

-In spite of this the circumstances are such that Cherrapunji might lose its Numero Uno status with the passage of time.
-For the past few years now the average rainfall received by this place has has gone down to some extent because the forests on the Khasi hill slopes have continuously been felled for wood for fuel and to make space for agriculture.
-Once the vegetation is destroyed the crags and soil of the mountains that have been rendered uncovered absorb the moisture present in the air and themselves becomes moist.
-Consequently, clouds do not form.
-To change this situation the environment department of Meghalaya state has started planting trees on the slopes of the Khasi hills on a large scale.
-It remains to be seen if 150 year long record of Cherrapunji as the place that receives the highest rainfall remains intact.
+In spite of this, the circumstances are such that Cherrapunji might lose its numero uno status with the passage of time.
+For the past few years now, the average rainfall received by this place has gone down to some extent because the forests on the Khasi hill slopes have continuously been felled for wood in order to fulfill the needs of fuel and to make space for agriculture.
+Once the vegetation is destroyed, the crags and soil of the mountains that have been rendered uncovered absorb the moisture present in the air, so they themselves become moist.
+Consequently, rain clouds do not form.
+To change this situation, the environment department of Meghalaya state has started planting trees on the slopes of the Khasi hills on a large scale.
+It remains to be seen if the year and a century-long record of Cherrapunji as the place that receives the highest rainfall remains intact or not.